zteitler/zteitler.github.io/index.md

 I also frequently teach multivariable calculus and introduction to proofs, and occasionally other classes: differential equations, linear algebra, and so on.

+### Student times

+I am here to support your learning.
+I encourage you to meet with me when you feel that you need support or assistance.

+In Fall 2021 I will be available:

+**Student drop-in hours:**
+: Thursdays 10:30am-12:30pm

+**Student appointment hour:**
+: Thursdays 12:30pm-1:30pm (email me to set up an appointment within this hour in 15-minute segments)

+**Additional appointments:**
+: Email me to set up an appointment on other days or times

+Student times will be remote via Zoom using my **office zoom link** (listed in Canvas, or email me for the link).

 {% assign currentyear = "now" | date:"%Y" %}
 {% assign last_day_of_spring = currentyear | append:"-05-15" | date:"%s" %}
 {% assign last_day_of_summer = currentyear | append:"-08-15" | date:"%s" %}